 The GRE Verbal Reasoning measure assesses your ability to:

-- Analyze and draw conclusions from discourse; Reason with incomplete data; Identify an author's assumptions and/or perspective; Understand multiple levels of meaning such as literal, figurative, and author's intent
+- Analyze and draw conclusions from discourse; Reason with incomplete data; Identify an author's assumptions and/or perspective; Understand various levels of meaning such as literal, figurative, and author's intent

-- Select important points, Distinguish major from minor points, Summarize text, Understand the structure of a text
+- Select important information, Distinguish major from minor points, Summarize text, Understand the structure of a text

 - Understand the meanings of words, sentences, and entire texts; Understand relationships between words and concepts